CoolGuy75562/nes-emu/README.md

 ## Dependencies

-Building and running this project currently requires CMake, CTest, the Boost.Units library, and unistd.h. unistd.h is only needed for getopt in src/app/main.cpp, and is only temporary until a proper frontend is implemented in Qt.
+Building and running this project currently requires CMake, CTest, the Boost.Test library, and unistd.h. unistd.h is only needed for getopt in src/app/main.cpp, and is only temporary until a proper frontend is implemented in Qt.

 ## Installation